cloudfour/cloudfour.com-patterns/CONTRIBUTING.md

 4. `npm version` - This will bump the version number in `package.json` and `package-lock.json`
 5. `npm publish --access public` - This will automatically install and compile everything, run linting, and publish

+You can run `npm publish --dry-run` to see everything that _would_ happen during publish, without actually publishing to the npm registry.

 Note the branch is `v-next` for now.
 When we we merge this branch to master, these instructions should be updated.